GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 		- FIDO2 security keys are an unphishable specification-based passwordless authentication method that can come in any form factor.
 		- Fast Identity Online (FIDO) is an open specification for passwordless authentication
 		- FIDO allows users and organizations to leverage the specification to sign in to their resources without a username or password using an external security key or a plataform key built into a device
-- # Implement an authentication solution based on Winow Hello for Business
+- # Implement an authentication solution based on Windows Hello for Business
+	- ## Authentication in Windows Hello